x-adi/simple-calc/README.md

 # Steps

-Download the calc.py and then make it an exe by downloading pyinstaller ("pip install pyinstaller") and then making it an exe (Goto the directory of calc.py and then "pyinstaller calc.py --onefile")
+Download the calc.py and then make it an exe by downloading pyinstaller ("`pip install pyinstaller`") and then making it an exe (Goto the directory of calc.py and then "`pyinstaller calc.py --onefile`")

 # Known Bugs
 - Cube root shows 3.999 etc for cube root of 64 where it should show 4.